kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

-# Remote cluster (MCC)
+# Remote cluster (U. Kentucky MCC)

 ![ssh](assets/command_line/ssh.png)

-## Connect
+## Connect to the cluster
 `ssh` (secure shell) establishes a connection from your computer to the cluster.
 You must have an account on the cluster before logging in.

-First, launch the GlobalProtet VPN and log in with your linkblue ID.
+Launch the GlobalProtet VPN and log in with your linkblue ID.
 <p align="left">
   <img src="assets/command_line/globalprotect.png" width="10%">
 </p>

 On your computer, open Terminal and run `ssh user_name@mcc.uky.edu` <br>
-If you have a cluster account but no VPN access, run `ssh user_name@mcc-dtn.ccs.uky.edu` (this connection is slower).
+If you have a cluster account but no VPN access, connect with `ssh user_name@mcc-dtn.ccs.uky.edu` (this connection is slower).

 The first time you connect to the cluster, you will get a message like this; type `yes` to continue.